fuzzygroup/blog/_posts/2019-09-23-how-a-software-engineer-cuts-video-down-to-size.md

 **Note**: Editing videos makes me feel this old ...

 I can do a lot of things with a computer -- a lot.
 But one skill that has been eluding me since the mid 1990s is that of editing video.
 I don't know what it is about non linear editing (NLE) but I just can't master it.
-I recently had to help the [StarBaseIndy folks](https://www.starbaseindy.org) with some video editing and they asked me to trip a video clip from seconds 8 to 15 and I said "Sure!" and then began sweating.
+I recently had to help the [StarbaseIndy folks](https://www.starbaseindy.org) with some video editing and they asked me to trip a video clip from seconds 8 to 15 and I said "Sure!" and then began sweating.

 I started with ScreenFlow figuring that of course ScreenFlow can import an MP4 file -- NOPE!.
 Sigh.
 I continued onto QuickTime which has a really easy to use Trim feature but while I was able to trim from the left of the video, trimming from the right seemed, well, sketchy.